EIGHT DAYS A WEEK

 Why I chose to contribute to Eight Days a Week: I love creative writing, teamwork, and being involved.

 Tyler Fitch is an ex-2nd line left winger of the Goulbourn Minor Peewee ‘B’ Rams, where he averaged a point per game and carried his team, clearly marking his destiny as a future NHLer.
-With the Edmonton Oilers, he realized his dream, albeit as an Account Coordinator of Season Seat Services.
+With the Edmonton Oilers, he realized his dream, albeit as an Account Specialist of Premium Services.
 His passions include travelling the world, shiny new sports facilities, and Diet Pepsi.

 Georgian Bay Spirit Co.